Settings & Configuration

 Extended public keys (xPub) allow the system to generate unique deposit addresses for each investor without exposing private keys.
 The Offering Manager never holds or has access to your private keys.

 * **EVM xPub (HD Wallet)** — Export your xPub from your HD wallet (e.g., Ledger, Trezor, or any BIP-44 compatible wallet).
-This is used to derive unique Ethereum/EVM deposit addresses for stablecoin payments (USDC, USDT, etc.).
+Used to derive unique Ethereum/EVM deposit addresses for stablecoin payments (USDC, USDT, etc.).

 Once an EVM xPub is configured, the direct **Stablecoin** payment method becomes available when creating or editing offerings.